-As a general rule you cannot file form I-485 until a visa is available in your category.
-Please check the visa bulletin on the official website of the U.S. Department of State.
+As a general rule, the applicant cannot file Form I-485 until a visa in their category is available.
+Therefore, you should check the visa bulletin on the official website of the Department of State.

-5. Go to your appointment at the Application Assistance Center
+5. Go To The Appointment At The Application Assistance Center

-After you have filed your I-485 form, they will send you a notice for your biometric services appointment at an Application Assistance Center (ASC).
+After the alien has filed their Form I-485, they will receive a notification for their biometric services appointment at an Application Assistance Center (ASC).

-USCIS officers will determine if your case requires an interview.
-If such an interview is scheduled, you will have to answer the questions of these officers under oath or make a statement related to your I-485 form.
+USCIS officers will be the ones to determine if the alien’s case requires an interview or not.
+If one is scheduled, the alien will have to answer questions under oath or make a statement related to the I-485.

-Do not forget you or the family member who sponsors you to bring all the original documentation submitted on the I-485 form.
-That is, official travel documents, passports and the I-94 form even if it has expired.
+It is important that the beneficiary or sponsor bring all of the original documentation submitted on the I-485 form.
+That is, official travel documents, passports and the I-94 form whether it has expired or not.